jjg/rain-psp/journal.md

 The next step is to get the PLANCK-specific modifiers working.
 As-is, the keyboard can't even make numbers (and there's no escape key), so it's pretty limited.
 I also noticed that the wiring is very crammed so I'm making a new part to go under the keyboard tray to make a little more room in there.

 First journal entry using the custom keyboard.

+Trying to figure out how to add mappings for when the PLANCK keys LOWER and RAISE are pressed.
+I've never used a "real" PLANCK so maybe I have it wrong, but my plan is to make holding the RAISE key swap-out an alternate keymap that adds some of the missing keys (for example, replacing the first row with numbers instead of QWERTY...etc.).
+Maybe this isn't how LOWER and RAISE are supposed to work, but for now that's what we're going to do with them...

+RAIN